Sotrovimab Dosing and Administration

-- Polyvinyl chloride (PVC) or polyolefin (PO), sterile prefilled infusion bag.
-Choose one of the following sizes: prefilled 50-mL or 100-mL infusion bag containing 0.9% Sodium Chloride Injection, and
+- Polyvinyl chloride (PVC) or polyolefin (PO), sterile, prefilled 50-mL or 100-mL infusion bag containing 0.9% Sodium Chloride Injection, or

 - Remove one vial of sotrovimab from refrigerated storage and allow to equilibrate to room temperature, protected from light, for approximately 15 minutes.

 - Inspect the vial of sotrovimab visually for particulate matter and discoloration prior to administration.
 Should either be observed, the solution must be discarded and fresh solution prepared.
 Sotrovimab is a clear, colorless or yellow to brown solution.

 - Gently swirl the vial several times before use without creating air bubbles.
 Do not shake the vial.